barnabywalters/web-action-hero-toolbelt/README.md

 * Chrome:
 	1. Navigate to chrome://extensions
 	1. If not already enabled, enable Dev Mode (top right)
-	1. Load Unpacked Extension, and select /output/chrome
+	1. Press the Load Unpacked Extension button, and select /output/chrome
 	1. Web Actions should pop up in the list, Click 'Options' to configure it.
 * Safari:
 	1. Develop -> Show Extension Builder